strimzi/proposals/06x-new-kafka-roller.md

    - If `numReconfigAttempts` of a node is greater than the configured `maxReconfigAttempts`, add a restart reason to its context and repeat from step 2.
 Otherwise continue.
    - Send `incrementalAlterConfig` request with its config updates.
    - Transitions the node's state to `RECONFIGURED` and increment its `numReconfigAttempts`.
-   - Wait for each node that got configurations updated until they have `LEADING_ALL_PREFERRED` within the `postOperationalTimeoutMs`.
+   - Wait for each node that got configurations updated until they have `LEADING_ALL_PREFERRED` within the `postOperationTimeoutMs`.
-   - If the `postOperationalTimeoutMs` is reached, repeat from step 2.
+   - If the `postOperationTimeoutMs` is reached, repeat from step 2.

 9. If at this point, the `RESTART` group is empty and if there is no nodes that is in `NOT_READY` state, the reconciliation will be completed successfully.
-   - If there are nodes in `NOT_READY` state, wait for them to have `SERVING` within the `postOperationalTimeoutMs`.
+   - If there are nodes in `NOT_READY` state, wait for them to have `SERVING` within the `postOperationTimeoutMs`.
    - If the timeout is reached for a node and its `numRetries` is greater than or equal to `maxRetries`, throw `TimeoutException`.
    - Otherwise increment node's `numRetries` and repeat from step 2.
    This is consistent with how the current roller handles unready nodes.